hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Requirement

 - Python 3.8+ and PyTorch 2.0.0
-- 🤗Transformers, Datasets, Accelerate and PEFT (0.3.0.dev0 is required)
+- 🤗Transformers, Datasets, Accelerate, TRL and PEFT (0.3.0.dev0 is required)
 - protobuf, cpm_kernels, sentencepiece
 - jieba, rouge_chinese, nltk (used at evaluation)
 - gradio, mdtex2html (used in web_demo.py)